blackhole89/graphicdepictions/README.md

 * Drawing lots of node labels can be slow on some platforms.
 Generally, the "separate texture for each glyph" approach my font implementation (`fonts.cpp`) uses seems to be much slower than imgui's font atlas + texture coordinates one; I will eventually switch over to it.
 * In the Windows binary build, TikZ export fails to correctly compute node label colours.
 This is a complete and utter mystery to me at the moment.
+* While the program can be built under OS X, there appears to be a discrepancy in keycodes which prevents it from being useful.

 Changelog
 ---------

-### 0.2-trunk
+### 0.2

-* Added preliminary support for edge data.
-At the moment, only the "label" field is displayed as a part of node look.
+* Added basic support for edge data.
+At the moment, the "edge look" is hardcoded to display the field named "label" only.
 * Switched the node label font to a more legible one, and replaced shadows with outlines.
 * Fixed "Execute on selected..." doing nothing.
 * Added rudimentary editor for JS node properties in context menu.
+* Bump file format version.

 ### 0.1